-Part 3.
-Check Android Wi-Fi adapter
+Part 5.
+Check the Android Wi-Fi adapter

 If you’re using a Wi-Fi adapter on your device to connect to the internet, you’ll need to make sure this is working.
 This could be an adapter on your Android device itself, especially if you’re using an older device, or if you’re using an adapter to boost the ranger of your router network.

 You need to check both of these to make sure your connection is working properly.